Cyberbolt/CyberDB/README_EN.md

     99

-It is strongly recommended to use a for loop to iterate CyberDict, each iteration will get v from the server, and the space complexity of the client is o(1).
-Iteration can also be used for CyberDict.
-In the iteration of CyberDict, the client space complexity is o(n), and n is the size of CyberDict.keys().
+It is recommended to generate proxy objects separately in each thread (or coroutine) and obtain the database connection through the connect method.
+You only need to use the close method to return the connection after the operation is completed, and the returned connection is managed intelligently by the client object.

 #### Release the Proxy Object